-Most people today have heard the term ‘baby blues’ used to describe a mild short, period of depression which many women experience after childbirth.
-Fewer people are aware that as many as 10% of all recently delivered women develop postnatal depression.
-In a proportion of these mothers the depression may be of such severity that they need out-patient psychiatric help and many need drug therapy.
+Most people today have heard the term ‘baby blues’ which is used to describe a mild, short, period of depression which many women experience just after childbirth.
+Fewer people are aware that 10% or more of all recently delivered women go on to develop postnatal

-In view of its common occurrence it is surprising that postnatal depression is so rarely mentioned in books about pregnancy and childbirth, and it is not usually discussed in ante-natal classes.
+In view of how common it is, it is surprising that postnatal depression is not mentioned more often in books about pregnancy and childbirth, and it is not often discussed in ante-natal classes.

-The purpose of this booklet is to give some information about the many symptoms of postnatal depression, from the mildest to the most severe forms.
-The list of symptoms should not alarm you; women who experience depression will probably recognise a combination of symptoms which apply to their particular case.
-Do remember that this is a condition which always results in complete recovery, and the distressing symptoms can be abolished by drug therapy.
+The purpose of this booklet is to give you some information about the many symptoms of postnatal depression, ranging from the mildest to the most severe forms.
+Do not be alarmed by the list of symptoms.
+Every woman who experiences postnatal depression will recognise a combination of the symptoms mentioned which apply in her own case.
+Please be reassured that this is a condition which usually results in a full recovery, and the most distressing symptoms can be alleviated and resolved by therapy.

-Sadly, many mothers experience severe depression without recognising it as a treatable illness.
-This can mean the mother suffering needless distress and can also affect her family and friends.
-If a mother can recognise her condition then she may seek medical help at an earlier stage of the illness.
+Sadly, many women experience severe postnatal depression without recognising it as a treatable illness.
+This can mean the woman suffers her distressing symptoms for longer and the strain of the illness can affect her family and friends.
+The earlier a woman recognises that she is ill, the sooner she will seek medical help for her illness, and the sooner she will recover.

 The ‘baby blues’ usually arrive within the first week after the birth of the baby.
-The mother may feel very emotional and find that she keeps bursting into tears.
+The mum may feel very emotional and find that she keeps bursting into tears.
 She cannot explain why she is upset, and is not easily cheered up.
-She should be allowed to cry and not admonished for being weepy and miserable.
+She should be ‘allowed’ to cry and not rebuked for being weepy and miserable.

-A new mother may feel that she will be unable to cope when at home alone with the baby.
+A new mum may feel that she will be unable to cope if she is at home alone with the baby.
 This is especially the case with first time mothers.
-Often the promise of practical help from family and friends can ease the situation, and as the mother learns how to cope at home her feelings of depression lift.
+Often the promise of practical help from family and friends can help ease the situation.
+As the mum becomes more confident with the baby at home her feelings of depression and/or anxiety will lift.

-Symptoms of tension, anxiety, sleeping difficulties and poor appetite are very common just after a woman has given birth but they are usually so mild that the mother can live a normal, happy and active life when she returns home.
-It is however, terribly important that a new mother should get as much rest as possible, especially if she is experiencing a mild patch of the ‘blues’.
-She should make sure that she has at least one proper rest, in bed, every day, until the baby is several weeks old.
+Symptoms of tension, anxiety, sleeping difficulties and poor appetite are very common just after a woman has given birth but they are usually so mild that the mum can live a happy and active life when she returns home.
+It is very important that a new mum should try to get as much rest as possible, especially if she is experiencing a mild patch of the ‘blues’.
+She should try to have at least one proper rest, on her bed or the sofa, every day, until the baby is several weeks old.

-Many mothers begin to feel depressed, increasingly despondent and hopeless soon after the baby is born.
-They may feel terribly miserable and sad for no particular reason and may find that they spend a large part of each day in tears.
-Sometimes the mother may feel rejected by her partner, family, friends’, or even by the new baby; these feelings usually have no foundation.
+Many mums begin to feel depressed, increasingly despondent and hopeless soon after their baby is born.
+They may feel terribly miserable and sad for no particular reason and may find that they spend a large part of each day crying.
+Sometimes the mum may feel rejected by her partner, family, friends’, or even by the new baby; these feelings usually have no foundation.

-A depressed mother may feel extremely anxious about a variety of subjects and situations.
+A depressed mum may feel extremely anxious about a variety of subjects and situations.
 She may be worried about her health, possibly having felt unwell since the birth of the baby.
 She may experience severe pain for which the doctor can find no satisfactory explanation.
 This pain is often in the head or neck.
-Other mothers suffer backache, and chest pains which they fear are due to heart trouble.
-The mother may have a number of minor medical complaints which can cause undue distress.
+Other mums suffer backache, and/or chest pains which they fear are due to heart trouble.
+Some mums may have a number of minor medical complaints which cause undue distress.